HisFun2305/homepage/README.md

 sets the background of the greeting header based on the current hour and selects the correct layout of the homepage based on the current hour

 ### updateTime
-calls [getDate](#getdate) for the date/time string(`time`) and a multiline date/time string for slimmer viewports(`altTime`) every 50 miliseconds
+calls [getDate](#getdate) for the date/time string(`time`) and a multiline date/time string for slimmer viewports(`altTime`) every 50 milliseconds

 ### updateLayout
 gets the current hour using [getDate](#getdate) and checks if the hour has advanced every 2 seconds by checking against the global `prev` variable.
 If the hour has advanced, set `prev` to the current hour and call [setLayout](#setlayout) to set the appropriate homepage layout

 ### tempColMix
-gets a colour based on the a weighted average of r,g and b values of two different temperature colours, with the weights being the temperature's proximity to various treshold values.
+gets a colour based on a weighted average of r,g and b values of two different temperature colors, with the weights being the temperature's proximity to various threshold values.
 Calls [ColMix](#colmix) to "mix" the colors

 ### precipColMix
-similar to [tempColMix](#tempcolmix), but for rpecipitaiton values and colours
+similar to [tempColMix](#tempcolmix), but for precipitation values and colours

 ### ColMix
-generates a new colour absed on hoe much of the first colour should be in the resultant color
+generates a new color based on how much of the first color should be in the resultant color

 ### tempStat
 returns a brief description of an input temperature

 ### precipStat
-returns a breif description of an input humidity
+returns a brief description of an input humidity

 ### updateTemp
-Sets the color, temperature and description of the temperature widget
+Sets the color, temperature, and description of the temperature widget

 ### updatePrecip
-Sets the color, temperature and description of the humidity widget.
-Changes the colour of text to improve contrast for different background colors
+Sets the color, temperature, and description of the humidity widget.
+Changes the color of text to improve contrast for different background colors

 ### updateWeather
 gets weather data from [Open Weather Map](https://api.openweathermap.org), and calls [updateTemp](#updatetemp) and [updatePrecip](#updateprecip)